planetarium/ninechronicles-devforum/docs/getting-started-9c-with-the-unity-editor/getting-started-9c-with-the-unity-editor.md

 ### 3. Sign in.

+- Go to [3.1.](#31-sign-up) if there is no Protected Private Key in the Key Store path.
+- If there is no Protected Private Key in the Key Store path, go to [3.1.](#31-sign-up).
 - If you enter "PrivateKey" in the clo.json file, this process is skipped.
 - Confirm the address of the selected account in the login pop-up and enter `passphrase`.
 - And click the `GAME START` button.